 Customize Your Basket to Your Gift Recipient’s Taste

-In addition to following the regional guidelines in the maps above, you should also take your gift recipient’s preferences and taste into account.
-For instance, if your gift recipient doesn’t like Pinot Noir, you may decide to swap out the Pinot Noir selections in the New World category for Cabernet Sauvignon instead.
-Include a note in the basket suggesting the best order to drink the wines in, or offer tips on when they’re best served with food (for instance, “drink this with dessert,” or “serve this with a winter stew”).
+In addition to the regional guidelines in the maps above, you should also take your gift recipient’s preferences and taste into account.
+For instance, if your gift recipient doesn’t like Pinot Noir, you may decide to swap out the Pinot Noir selections in the California category for Cabernet Sauvignon.
+It may also be helpful to your gift recipient if you include a note in the basket suggesting the best order to drink the wines.

 Don’t Be Afraid to Experiment

-If you’re giving this wine tasting gift set to an experienced wine collector who already knows how to write detailed tasting notes, focus less on educational notecards, and more on the wine itself.
-Chances are, your gift recipient already knows what order to drink the wine in.
-For this type of knowledgeable wine lover, make sure that you include wines that you know they’ll love, but also add in one or two experimental bottles that you think they’ll enjoy as well.
-These may not be wines that they’ve tried before, and they’ll appreciate the opportunity to taste something new.
+If you’re giving this wine tasting gift set to an experienced wine collector who already knows how to write detailed tasting notes, focus less on crafting an educational basket and more on the rarity or quality of the wine itself.
+Chances are, your gift recipient already knows what order to drink the wine.
+For this type of knowledgeable wine enthusiast, make sure that you include wines you know they’ll love, but also add in one or two experimental bottles that you think they’ll enjoy as well, even if it’s purely out of curiosity.
+These may not be wines they’ve tried and they’ll appreciate the opportunity to taste something new.

-In general, as long as you make the experience of drinking the wine as entertaining, informative, and interesting as possible, you will create a wine tasting gift set that your friends and family will remember forever.
-Holiday wine gift sets are your opportunity to experiment with something new, and remind the collectors on your list just how much fun wine can be.
-After all, some wine is meant to be drunk and celebrated–it doesn’t always have to sit on a cellar shelf.
+In general, as long as you make the experience of drinking the wine as entertaining as possible, you will create a wine tasting gift set that your friends and family will remember forever.
+Holiday wine gift sets are your opportunity to experiment with something new.
+Your gift can remind people just how much fun wine can be and how many spectacular wines are out there waiting to be discovered.

 Whether you are starting your high-end wine collection or adding to an established portfolio, Vinfolio is your partner in buying, selling, and professional storage.
 Contact us today to get access to the world’s best wine.